gioma68/mondrian-dsp/README.md

 ##Compilation

 To make it simpler, needed external libraries are included into embedded lib directory.
-All other dependences are related to Pentaho and Java, and are available in assembled Pentaho platform.
+All other dependences are related to Pentaho and Java, and are available in assembled Pentaho platform (I'm using Pentaho BI CE 5.4.0).

 Compilation requires the following packages coming with Pentaho: